hauleth/hauleth/content/post/beam-process-memory-usage.md

 We already removed one problem (well, two in fact, but we will go into details in next section).

-## All your lists belongs to us now
+## All your lists are belongs to us now

 Erlang, like most of the functional programming languages, have 2 built-in sequence types: